pantheon-systems/documentation/source/content/read-environment-config.md

 </Tab>

 </TabList>

 ### Lockr

 You can use [Lockr](/guides/lockr) for maximum security.
-Lockr provides a simple-to-use developer interface with a managed scalable cloud key management system.
+Lockr provides a simple-to-use developer interface with a scalable cloud key management system.
 Review the [Install Lockr via the Lockr Terminus Plugin](/guides/lockr#install-lockr-via-the-lockr-terminus-plugin) guide section for installation steps.

-## See Also
+## More Resources

 - [Pantheon Secure Integration](/secure-integration)